thevpc/nuts/.dir-template/src/README.md

 wget https://thevpc.net/nuts/nuts-stable.jar -O nuts.jar
 ```

-Then you must run, in a terminal, one of the the following commands:
+Then you must run, in a terminal, one of the following commands:

 Run this command to reset the configuration or when you are installing the very first time